treweathers/Java_Developer/README.md

 What's interesting to note is the immutability of `String` in Java.
 Once a `String` is created, its value can't be changed.

+### 4. Understanding null
+As we conclude this journey, we will discuss a very special value: the `null` value. `null` means "no value" or "nothing", or "unknown".
+It's not equivalent to an empty string `("")` or 0.

+Here's how you assign `null` to a variable:

+    String unknown = null;
+    System.out.println(unknown);  // This will print: null

+Note: as `null` is nothing, you can't perform any operations on it, even though it seems to be a `String` in the example above.
+You can still print the `null` variable or reassign it to an actual value, but you can't perform any other operations on it; they will cause an error known as `NullPointerException`.
+But no worries, we will cover this in detail in the next lessons!